-Must Know Words For Chinese Summer Festivals
+Must Know Words & Phrases for Chinese Summer Festivals

-There are several Chinese festivals that take place every year.
-If you are traveling to the country this Summer, you may want to keep your eye out for these events.
-You will also want to get up to date on must know words that will help you communicate with the people you encounter.
-This article will review the Chinese words you should get to know on your trip.
+Several Chinese summer festivals take place every year.
+If you are travelling to the country this summer, keep your eye out for these events.
+And in preparation, why not learn some must know words and phrases?
+Getting up to date on must know words will help you communicate with the people you encounter and get an authentic feel for the Chinese culture.

 What Chinese Summer Festivals Should I Attend?

 Before we reveal the must know words and phrases for your visit to China, here is a closer look at some Chinese summer festivals you may want to attend: